Council again says no to 35 mph on North 10th Street

 The current request to change the speed limit came before the city council at its October 18 meeting and was tabled to give time for Police Chief Brandon Rinnan to provide his input.

 Before the conversation got too involved on Tuesday, City Manager Brad Hanson pointed out that a request had been made to not call it an increase but a reinstatement of the 35 mph zone.
-He did not say who made the request came.
+He did not say who made the request.

 People are also reading…